 “We believe that plant-based seafood alternatives should be available for everyone, everywhere.
 That’s why we spent years creating a seamless seafood experience nearly indistinguishable from their animal-based counterparts.”

-As ESG (environmental, social, governance) values become a more common investment driver, the blue economy has garnered interest among those who see the opportunity to drive change through innovative businesses.
+As ESG (environmental, social, governance) values become a more common investment driver, the ocean economy has garnered interest among those who see the opportunity to drive change through innovative businesses.
 The financial community is bringing sustainable investment to the forefront, but still more needs to be done in order to resolve various climate issues and better utilize scarce global resources including our oceans.
 Consumption habits, especially with respect to food, have a significant impact on the planet.
 Traditional meat and seafood products continue to produce a large amount of waste and emissions.

-Why invest in the blue economy?
+Why invest in the ocean economy?

 Technological innovation will reduce the reliance on oceans as a main food source